ArcanaPath

 Upright: The compounding routine — the same walk, the same sleep, the same practice, holding through seasons.
 Boring is the active ingredient.
 Reflective only, not medical advice.

 Reversed: The routine outlasting its benefit, or the body ignored because the schedule said push.
-Adjust the programme; keep the discipline.
+Adjust the program; keep the discipline.
 Reflective only, not medical advice.

 Knight of Pentacles in Spirituality